marshall-strong/yenius/README.md

 Add Login with Google, Facebook, Twitter

-Seed a bunch of Demo user comments so that users have something they can delete and edit if they wish.

 # ToDo COMPLETED
+[DONE (1/27)] - Seed a bunch of Demo user comments so that users have something they can delete and edit if they wish.
 [DONE (1/27)] - Authenticated users can update their color from the user profile page

 [DONE (1/26)] - Do not include ReleaseDate in Song TrackInfo if song.album.name === 'Samples & Interpolations'